Streamlining data monitoring with whylogs and MLflow

 - It profiles data in an extremely efficient manner, with a constant memory footprint and low CPU overhead, letting it easily scale from megabytes to terabytes of incoming data.
 Save those GPU cycles for your models!

 - It works with both structured and unstructured data.
 The general approach can be applied to any type of data.
-Profile your images with just two lines of code:
+To profile data, simply add this line of code to your existing training pipeline:

 See the full image logging notebook for more information.

 - whylogs is platform-agnostic.
 Use it with MLflow, SageMaker, and on your Spark Pipelines — the more you log, the more transparency you enable, the more proactive you are about catching model failures and preventing their costs from accumulating.
-Profile your Spark data in just six lines of code:
+To profile your pyspark job, you can use our experimental API like the following code shows:

-with mlflow.start_run(run_name=”whylogs demo”): predicted_output = model.predict(batch) mae = mean_absolute_error(actuals, predicted_output) mlflow.log_params(model_params) mlflow.log_metric("mae", mae) # whylogs profiles are collected in one line, # similar to other MLflow Tracking APIs mlflow.whylogs.log_pandas(batch)
+with mlflow.start_run(run_name=”whylogs demo”): predicted_output = model.predict(batch) mae = mean_absolute_error(actuals, predicted_output) mlflow.log_params(model_params) mlflow.log_metric("mae", mae) # whylogs profiles are collected in one line, # similar to other MLflow Tracking APIs profile_results = why.log(df) profile_results.writer("mlflow").write()

 Once whylogs profiles have been generated, they are stored by MLflow along with all the other artifacts from the run.
 They can be retrieved from the MLflow backend and explored further: